Skip to content

 CEA Alert Tool - Francis

-This workflow creates and manages CEA (Customer Engagement Alert) alerts by inserting alert records into the database and updating user engagement status.
+This workflow creates Customer Engagement Alerts (CEA) by inserting alert records into a database and updating user engagement status.
 It serves as a centralized tool for triggering alerts when specific conditions or events require immediate attention from customer engagement teams.

 Purpose